 We want to discover the Real You.

-An interview is not required, but we encourage you to visit SNC, discover our school and students first-hand, and meet us in person.
+An interview is not required, but we encourage you to visit SNU, discover our school and students first-hand, and meet us in person.
 Or meet us at a college fair or high school visit during the fall semester, when our Admissions counselors travel all over the country.
-Your guidance counselor can tell you if an SNC Tahoe representative will be visiting your area.
+Your guidance counselor can tell you if an SNU Tahoe representative will be visiting your area.

 You can also help us better understand who you are by submitting a personal statement, academic letter(s) of recommendation, and/or a School Report from your high school counselor with your application.